NavKumarT/fitness-tracker/README.md

 ---

-## 🏗️ Project Architecture
+## Project Architecture

 ### The "Sync Engine"
-The heart of RepRecord is its custom sync service located in `src/services/SyncService.ts`. unlike standard CRUD apps, RepRecord reads and writes primarily to a local SQLite database.
+The heart of RepRecord is its custom sync service located in `src/services/SyncService.ts`.
+Unlike standard CRUD apps, RepRecord reads and writes primarily to a local SQLite database.
 A background service monitors network connectivity (via `expo-network`) and initiates a sync queue when online, pushing `DIRTY` records to Firestore and pulling updates.

 ### Feature Flagging
 Built with continuous delivery in mind, feature flags (`src/config/featureFlags.ts`) control the rollout of complex features like Cloud Sync and V2 Home Screen layouts, allowing for safe testing in production environments.

 ---

-## 🏃‍♂️ Getting Started
+## Getting Started

 1.  **Clone the repository**
     ```bash